 Map the territory.

 Step back before you respond

 When we take a few moments to step back before we respond, we can discover the core issue or even the benefits of the situation we find ourselves in.
-And then, if problem solving is required we can apply these skills knowing we are tackling the real problem, not just the the surface issue that presents itself.
+And then, if problem-solving is required we can apply these skills knowing we are tackling the real problem, not just the immediate surface issue.

-Of course all professions lend themselves to a particular way of viewing the world.
-Surgeons develop precision, insurers learn to analyse risk, marketers learn how to differentiate themselves and their products, sales people learn to turn relationship into a sale.
+Of course, all professions lend themselves to a particular way of viewing the world.
+Surgeons develop precision, insurers learn to analyse risk, marketers learn how to differentiate their customers, salespeople learn to turn the relationship into a sale.

 Questions to ask yourself

 What mindsets and paradigms did your early training cultivate in you?

 What are the strengths and potential limitations of your professional practice?